Abibubble/EPB/README.md

 <h3>Scope</h3>

 We discussed the features that they wanted included in their website.
-They requested text information, images, a PDF download for the membership form, and an embedded Google maps box.
+They requested text information, a gallery of images, a PDF download for the membership form, and an embedded Google maps box.

 Those features fit well with the time and ability I have, and we agreed that a few bits of information were not necessary, including the history of the building, the drinks deals, and most of the student discounts.
 These were then removed from our planning before I designed the wireframes.